-The Council is comprised of the elected mayor (known as the Elected Mayor) and 36 members (otherwise called councillors).
+The Council is comprised of 36 members (otherwise called councillors).
 Councillors are elected by the registered voters of each ward in accordance with a scheme drawn up by the Electoral Commission and approved by the Secretary of State.
-The Elected Mayor will be elected in accordance with the provisions of Article 2.02.

-The Borough of Torbay is divided into 165 Wards with either one, two or three councillors elected to serve each ward.
+The Borough of Torbay is divided into 16 Wards with either one, two or three councillors elected to serve each ward.